 Let’s dig a little deeper into each of these.

 Don’t be fooled by the low monthly prices web hosting companies use to market their services.
 They like to entice you in by highlighting the lowest amount possible, but usually, the price you see is an introductory offer or comes with a minimum contract of three years.
 Which you must pay for in advance.

 This is a common tactic used by a lot of hosting companies, so be aware of it when you’re looking around.

 Monthly bandwidth allowance

-A lot of web hosting services offer an unlimited bandwidth allowance knowing most sites will never consume more than a few gigabytes, if that.
+A lot of web hosting services offer unlimited bandwidth allowance knowing most sites will never consume more than a few gigabytes.

 It’s a sweetener to entice you to sign up.